membraneframework/membrane_live_compositor_plugin/README.md

 The example presents dynamic outputs linking.
 Multiple outputs are useful for live-streaming for multiple platforms (e.g. different layout for mobile devices), target resolutions or any other case, when user want to process input videos differently.

+### Offline processing example

+Example of processing that does not need to be real time.
+Multiple offline sources (mp4 files) are composed together and produce output mp4 file.
+To simplify the example the same input file is read multiple times as a separate inputs.
+Depending on hardware capabilities this example can run faster or slower than real time.